IronCoreLabs/workflows/README.md

 ```

 The script will indicate which workflows were changed in the commit(s) and allow you to choose which ones to move the tags for.
 It will then
-display all the commands to run and has the option to run them for you.
+display all the commands to run.